ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 ```
 </details>

-## Task 2: Digital signatures and wannabe Alice's
+## Task 2: Digital signatures and wannabe Alices

 > Return as Moodle exam

 Public-key cryptography is also the foundation of [digital signatures](https://en.wikipedia.org/wiki/Digital_signature).
 Digital signing is used to ensure the _integrity and authenticity of a message_.

-We sign data using **private keys** and validate the signature using **public keys**.
+We sign data using **private keys** and validate the signature by using **public keys**.

 If you ever have wondered how digital signatures in PDFs and other places work, they are also derived from public-key cryptography.
-If you own an ID card, [it has a certificate and private key inside](https://dvv.fi/en/citizen-certificate-electronic-signature).
+If you own a Finnish ID card, [it has a certificate and private key inside](https://dvv.fi/en/citizen-certificate-electronic-signature).

 Both integrity and authenticity are achieved by first creating a hash (a fixed-size string of bytes) of the original message, and then signing this hash with the private key.
 Anyone can verify the signature using the correct public key.